 What do you hope to get out of the course?

-I wish to be able to learn to forecast and alter consumer behavior, in order to fix issues relating to fashion today.
+I wish to be able to learn to forecast and alter consumer behaviour, in order to fix issues relating to fashion today.

 I want to be able to understand design users better to make a positive difference and in a broader sense, I hope to become a more aware and a conscious designer.